 Consensus 1 & 2 // Comparison

 Navigating a diagnosis for Mast Cell Activation Syndrome (MCAS) can be pretty complicated, largely because two distinct sets of 'Consensus Criteria' exist within the medical community.
 Developed by two different groups of international experts, these guidelines — often called Consensus 1 and Consensus 2 — take different approaches to identifying the disease.
-Both sets of criteria are scientifically valid, yet they possess unique strengths and limitations.
-Ultimately, which framework is used to evaluate your symptoms often depends on your healthcare provider's specific training and clinical focus.
+Both sets of criteria are scientifically valid.
+Both bring unique strengths and limitations to the table.
+Ultimately, which framework is used to evaluate your symptoms will depend on your healthcare provider's specific training and clinical focus.

 Number of criteria you need to meet for an MCAS diagnosis: